Welcome Basic Studio Gear Additional Gear Components Background Buying Guides Other Stuff

 The real value of the synth is that you can produce almost any instrument sound from a single source.

-Add violins, trumpets, timpani, bass guitar, barking dogs, air raid sirens...
-There are no limits.
+Add violins, trumpets, timpani, bass guitar, barking dogs, air raid sirens... with ease.

 As far as accessories go, the only one that's essential in my mind is some sort of stand.